Kobe Steel says standards certification firm has started inspection of a plant

-TOKYO (Reuters) - Embattled Kobe Steel Ltd (5406.T) said on Friday that a certification company had started inspecting at least one of its plants from Thursday to see whether it meets the country’s industrial standards.
+TOKYO, Oct 20 (Reuters) - Embattled Kobe Steel Ltd said on Friday that a certification company had started inspecting at least one of its plants from Thursday to see whether it meets the country’s industrial standards.

 Depending on the findings, it is possible that there may be a violation of laws governing industrial standards, a company spokesman said.